-Gib practices public law and civil litigation in Ottawa and Vancouver.
+Gib practises public law and civil litigation in Ottawa and Vancouver.
 He is an acknowledged authority on the application of international law in Canadian courts, and frequently acts in matters at the interface of domestic and international law.
 He is the former Executive Legal Officer at the Supreme Court of Canada, where he served as principal advisor to two chief justices.
-He often acts and advises in Supreme Court appeals.
-He also serves as amicus curiae in national security proceedings before the Federal Court.
-He is the current president of the Canadian Council on International Law.
+He serves as amicus curiae in national security proceedings before the Federal Court.

 British Columbia (2004), Ontario (2018)